99fk/Ps1-To-Exe-Downloader/README.md

 # Ps1 To Exe (archived)

 The final official release of this program is available [**here**](https://github.com/99fk/toolbox-deluxe).
+***
+ **⚠️ Notice**

+- Antivirus detections are not my responsibility.
+If your security product flags this release, please contact the vendor to resolve it or refrain from using the software.

+- I do not operate any other domains.

+- Verify the file with the signed SHA-256 value below before running.
+If in doubt, do not run it.

+- Only files that match the SHA-256 hash in the signed message below are to be considered official.
+Anything else may not originate from me.
+If there are updates, they will be announced here.

+***
 🔑 Public key: [https://github.com/99fk.gpg](https://github.com/99fk.gpg)

 ```text